Back

 Onboarding

 The clients are meticulous but open-minded.
-Thanks to that we were able to design a concise onboarding without extra details.
+Thanks to that we could design a concise onboarding without extra details.

 QR code

-Previous version of the QR code screen and current one with the darkened background
+The previous version of the QR code screen and the current one with a darkened background

 Sign in